Dawn O'Porter

-Dawn O'Porter (born Dawn Porter; 23 January 1979) is a British writer, director, and television presenter.
+Dawn O'Porter (born Dawn Porter; 23 January 1979) is a Scottish writer, director, and television presenter.

 Early life

-Dawn O’Porter was born in Alexandria, Scotland, but raised in Guernsey.
-She studied acting at the Liverpool Institute for Performing Arts but in her third year decided that acting was not for her and did work experience on the television series Baddiel and Skinner Unplanned rather than participate in a school production.
-Porter's father is Scottish and still lives in Scotland.
+Dawn O'Porter was born in Alexandria, Scotland, and raised in Guernsey.
+She studied acting at the Liverpool Institute for Performing Arts.
+In her third year, she decided that acting was not for her and did work experience on the television series Baddiel and Skinner Unplanned rather than participate in a school production.
+Porter's father is Scottish and lives in Scotland.